Ultramega OK

-Ultramega OK is the debut studio album by American rock band Soundgarden, released on October 31, 1988 by SST Records.
+Ultramega OK is the debut studio album by American rock band Soundgarden, released on October 31, 1988, by SST Records.
 Following the release of the EPs Screaming Life (1987) and Fopp (1988), both for the Sub Pop record label, Soundgarden signed with SST and went to work on their debut full-length.
 The resulting album contained elements of heavy metal, psychedelic rock, and hardcore punk.
-The band supported the album with a tour of the United States, as well as its first overseas tour.
+The band supported the album with a tour in the United States, as well as its first overseas tour.

 In 1990, the album earned a Grammy Award nomination for Best Metal Performance.

 Recording

 The album was recorded in spring 1988 in Seattle, Washington, and Newberg, Oregon, with producer Drew Canulette.
 Frontman Chris Cornell said that during the recording sessions the band wasn't on the same page with Canulette.
 He said, "Material-wise we went through the process that we always do, but the producer wasn't used to the sound we wanted and didn't know what was happening in Seattle."
-Prior to the recording of the album, Randy Burns (Megadeth) was considered to be the producer but declined due to not wanting to relocate to Seattle.

 Later, in a 1995 interview, Cornell admitted "we made a huge mistake with Ultramega OK, because we left our home surroundings and people we'd been involved with and used this producer that really did affect our album in a kind of negative way.
 The producer was suggested by SST because they could get a good deal.
 I regret it, because in terms of material, it should have been one of the best records we ever did.
 It actually slowed down our momentum a little bit because it didn't really sound like us."

 Around that same time, veteran Seattle producer Jack Endino, who also produced Soundgarden's first EP, Screaming Life, began the process of remixing the album, and actually completed a rough mix of "Flower".
 But, due to the band wanting to move on and the financial costs involved with re-pressing and redistributing the record, it was put on hold.
 The project resumed in 2014 by Jack Endino and Kim Thayil, and was completed in 2017.